Faslane Peace Camp: Faslane 365

 The campaign was launched in September 2006 with the first protest action commencing on 1 October 2006 carried out by a campaigning group of women associated with protests at Greenham Common.

-Arrests were made on 2 October of 12 women, and on 9 October of 7 unspecified people.
+Arrests were made on 2 October of twelve women, and on 9 October of seven unspecified people.
 On 16 October 23 Swedes and 19 Finns were arrested.

 There had been 473 arrests up to 8 January 2007.
 The most recent independent corroboration of the number of arrests appeared in The Guardian on 12 December 2006, in an article which reported that there had been 344 arrests up to that date.

-On 7 January 2007, a group of around 40 world-renowned academics including Sir Richard Jolly and 25 students from Oxford, Cambridge, Sussex and Edinburgh held a seminar discussing the replacement of the trident missiles at the base.
+On 7 January 2007, a group of around 40 world-renowned academics including Sir Richard Jolly and 25 students from Oxford, Cambridge, Sussex and Edinburgh held a seminar discussing the replacement of the Trident missiles at the base.
 Protesters subsequently managed to stage the most successful blockade of the campaign (apart from a negotiated three-day blockage over Christmas) so far closing the North Gate for six hours.
 All those who blockaded were arrested and held overnight.
 The majority of these arrests were for breach of the peace, with 22 prosecutions being made; the vast majority of arrested protesters were released, receiving a letter from the Procurator Fiscal's office explaining that although "evidence is sufficient to justify my bringing you before the Court on this criminal charge", the Procurator Fiscal has "decided not to take such proceedings".

 Political situation

 The presence of the Faslane base is also an issue in Scottish politics.
-The Scottish National Party, the Scottish Socialist Party and the Scottish Green Party all oppose the deployment of nuclear weapons, although the Scottish National Party have claimed that they would retain the base for the servicing of conventionally armed and powered naval units.
+The Scottish National Party, the Scottish Socialist Party and the Scottish Green Party all oppose the deployment of nuclear weapons, although the Scottish National Party has claimed that it would retain the base for the servicing of conventionally armed and powered naval units.

 It is not unusual for members of these Scottish political parties, and indeed some from the Labour Party, to attend rallies outside Faslane.
 One of its founder members, Les Robertson, went on to become a Labour Party Councillor on the local Dumbarton Council and is a regular candidate for the Scottish Socialist Party.
 Robertson has served two prison sentences for protests he has taken part in at the Faslane base, the first in 1983 when he was still resident at the camp, and the most recent in 2005.
 Various other Scottish politicians have been involved in protests at Faslane.